 Skin exfoliation basically means removing dead skin cells from the surface layers of the skin.
 Now, our skin actually does this all by itself around every 28 days.
 However, as we age, this process slows down.
 This means without our extra help to remove dead skin cells we will essentially have unwanted layers of dead skin cells build on our skin.

-There’s more the exfoliation that smoother skin.
+There’s more to exfoliation that smoother skin.
 Obviously exfoliation removes the build-up of dead skin cells on our skin.
 But, did you know that regular exfoliation can also help to treat Hyperpigmentation (most commonly caused by sun exposure) as well as even out skin tone?
 Exfoliation will also stimulate blood circulation to increase your natural glow and I am yet to work with a skin that doesn’t love that fresh feeling of exfoliation.

 A freshly exfoliated skin will also absorb serums and moisturisers with a lot more ease.
 This just means all of your other skincare products will be working better if you’re regularly exfoliating.